codebar/tutorials/js/lesson1/tutorial.md

 }
 ```

 Put that into `script.js` and reload the page.
-Now just try calling
+Now try calling
 the `sayHello` function on the console, without doing anything else.
 You should see that it still works, using the definition that you put
 into `script.js`.